kushmdesai/Ulti-Board/journal.md

 *Note: Its like this on both sides.*

 **And That is it. really its over I can't believe it.
 It has taken me so long to do this and its over. finnally over.**

+# July 24

+It would be finish if I hadn't made some stupid mistakes such as 1 of the images in the readme was older and didnt match up so I had to replace it.
+I was told by @Logan Peterson that the qr codes would not work so I replaced them with silkscreen and made them bigger.
+I also removed the pcba from the bom as I was told that I couldn't do that for my leds.

+Next all I have to do is improve my case.
+I was actually thinking about doing this but didn't do it as I has already submitted my design so now I get to make it better.
+I think first up I will add a fillet around the corners and then engrave some cool designs into it.

+I first of started by adding the hackclub and qmk logo then added the name of the product and some other words on the other side.
+This took me roughly half an hour to do along with fixing the issues on my repo it added up to 45 mins.
+I checked back on the list of things I had to fix and that was it!

+**I am done!! again.
+I hope this is that last time and that I get approved now. lets see what happens**

+*is this project gets approved and I am also able to finish all my other projects then I will be able to get a 3D printer!!* <-- this is the last one I need.